Under management of the Research Committee

 Payment of the award will be made 50% upon receipt of finalized programme, and 50% after receipt of a final report and budget (see below) by the ESPID Secretariat and approval of the final report by the Committee and the final budget by the Treasurer.
 These will be processed within 3 weeks of receipt of the report and final budget by the ESPID Secretariat, but payment will only be made if they are complete and correct (see below).
 No payments will be made to individuals.
 You application and any support documents should be in English.

 + FINAL REPORT (click to open/close)

-Applicants are required to submit a satisfactory final report and budget of the course or workshop to the ESPID Secretariat at firstname.lastname@example.org after completion of the course.
+Applicants are required to submit a satisfactory final report and budget of the course or workshop.
+This should be submitted using the online awards system .
+Please note if you made your application prior to May 2021 then your report and budget should be submitted to ESPID Secretariat at email@example.com after completion of the course.
 All the documents should be in English.
 Any applicant or organization, who does not do so will be disqualified from further ESPID awards of all kinds until these are received and have been approved.